 Almost to a man, none of these officers and NCOs boasted any colonial military experience when they first set foot in Africa.
 What little they knew had been acquired through chance encounters and personal study.
 New arrivals were expected to learn on the job; often thrown in at the deep end on account of the penny-packeting of Europeans across the vast colony.
-When it is considered that there might only be, on average, around 350 white officers and NCOs in Force Publique service at any one time (122 in 1891 or 517 in 1913), it was not inconceivable that they might be split into groups of two or three and given a fair degree of autonomy and responsibility from an early stage in their colonial careers (Deuxième Section de l’État-Major de la Force Publique, 1952, p.
+When it is considered that there might only be, on average, around 350 white officers and NCOs in Force Publique service at any one time (for example, 122 in 1891 or 517 in 1913), it was not inconceivable that they might be split into groups of two or three and given a fair degree of autonomy and responsibility from an early stage in their colonial careers (Deuxième Section de l’État-Major de la Force Publique, 1952, p.
 48).
 Of course, more experienced senior officials were on hand to offer guidance.
-A number of officers and NCOs reengaged for multiple tours in the Congo to the point where the likes of Baron Francis Dhanis (the hero of the Congo-Arab War come 1894 and the villain of the failed Nile expedition of 1897) was described as being an old African […] speaking all the languages of the country like they were his own (Le Soir, 5 August 1955). ocal knowledge was an essential tenet in the strategic direction of the Force Publique as well as the administrative and commercial extension of the state apparatus it conveyed.
+A number of officers and NCOs reengaged for multiple tours in the Congo to the point where the likes of Baron Francis Dhanis (the hero of the Congo-Arab War come 1894 and the villain of the failed Nile expedition of 1897) was described as being “an old African […] speaking all the languages of the country like they were his own” (Le Soir, 5 August 1955).
+Such local knowledge was an essential tenet in the strategic direction of the Force Publique as well as the administrative and commercial extension of the state apparatus it conveyed.
 Afterall, the environment in which it operated possessed innumerable challenges in terms of geography, climate, communications, and indigenous relations.
 Mastery of these elements could often be the difference between success or failure in military operations.

 Africa was long considered the white man’s grave and proved to be a constant drain on human resources.
 The Congo Free State was no different.
 Extremes in climate, challenging living conditions, and disease-carrying insects resulted in an annual mortality rate among officials of roughly 15% in 1890 (Gann & Duignan, 1979, p.
 107).
 In purely military terms, the mortality rate was much higher.
 Of the 2,260 Belgian officers and NCOs who served the CFS before 1908, 662 (or 29%) perished on imperial service (Vanderstraeten, 1985, p.
 14).
 While deaths in battle obviously contributed to this elevated figure, deprivation in terms of food and medicine while on long and arduous expeditions often accounted for a much greater proportion of fatalities.
 Indeed, during the 1891/92 Vankerchoven expedition in the upper-Uele region, just one of the 18 European deaths occurred as a result of combat.
-Of the remainder, two were killed in accidents and 15 illness.
+Of the remainder, two were killed in accidents and 15 because of illness.
 This pattern repeated itself until the Mahdist campaigns around the turn of the century where, for the first time, deaths in battle outstripped all other causes (Deuxième Section de l’État-Major de la Force Publique, 1952, pp. 519-524).